 To Change Your Name or Not to Change Your Name

 Cross going to the the DMV off your post wedding to-do list.
-In keeping with the theme of brides becoming less traditional, the American Wedding Study found that less women are taking their partner’s last name after the wedding—just 76 percent this year said they plan to, while 82 percent wanted their partner’s last name in 2017.
+In keeping with the theme of brides becoming less traditional, the American Wedding Study found that less women are taking their partner’s last name after the wedding—just 76 percent said they plan to in 2018, while 82 percent wanted their partner’s last name in 2017.

 Social Media Is Where the Inspo Lies

-Double tap if you can relate to this: In 2018, 98 percent of brides flocked to social media to find and vet wedding vendors, with 83 percent (up from 63 percent in 2017) saying they visited a vendor’s social media account before deciding to hire them.
-And 68 percent (up from 53 percent) revealed that they showed their vendors' ideas from social media.
-Almost half, 48 percent, even purchased wedding items from social media posts and ads.
+Double tap if you can relate to this: In 2018, 98 percent of brides flocked to social media to find and vet wedding vendors, with 83 percent (up from 63 percent in 2017) saying they visited a vendor’s public accounts before deciding to hire them.
+And 68 percent (up from 53 percent) revealed that they showed their vendors ideas that they had found via social media.
+Almost half, 48 percent, even purchased wedding items from posts and ads.

 It's Engagement Season All Over Your Social Media Feeds